OctopusDeploy/blog/blog/2020-11/shaping-config-as-code/index.md

 ### Releases and Git: A perfect match

-Configuration-as-code fits perfectly with the concept of a [release](https://octopus.com/docs/releases) in Octopus.
+Config as Code fits perfectly with the concept of a [release](https://octopus.com/docs/releases) in Octopus.

 Today, when you create a release, it takes a snapshot of the current deployment process, variables, and a few other things.
-With configuration-as-code enabled, when creating a release, it will allow selecting the Git ref (branch, tag, or commit) containing the deployment process and variables:
+With Config as Code enabled, when creating a release, it will allow selecting the Git ref (branch, tag, or commit) containing the deployment process and variables:

 ![Creating release from gitref](create-release-gitref.png "width=500")